 Development is excited to announce a new webinar series showcasing the latest developmental biology and stem cell research.
 The webinars are chaired each month by a different Development Editor, who invites talks from authors of exciting new papers and preprints.
 First authors are particularly encouraged to present their work – we hope the series will become a forum for supporting early-career researchers.
 As well as presentations and live Q&A sessions, you’ll also get the chance to meet the speakers and fellow participants at interactive virtual tables.
 The webinars will typically occur once a month and will be held in Remo, our browser-based conferencing platform, and talks will be available to watch for a couple of weeks after the event (hosted here on the Node).

-Below, you’ll see a list of confirmed webinars (follow the link for details of how you register to attend – each event requires separate registration), a list of past webinars (follow the link to watch the recorded presentations and Q&A, available for two weeks after the webinar) and a guide for using Remo.
+Below, you’ll see a list of confirmed webinars (follow the link for details of how you register to attend – each event requires separate registration), a list of past webinars (follow the link to watch the recorded presentations and Q&A after the webinar) and a guide for using Remo.

 With Milica Bulajić, Andrew Economou and José Blanco-Ameijeiras